Travel Guide Trouville-sur-Mer

 As mentioned above, Jardin Des Thés is definitely a must visit when you go for a stroll along the beach.
 The owner is very proud of his tea house and is happy to tell you all about the different teas he is serving.
 Before you’ll know it you are behind the bar brewing your own tea!

-We have had lunch at brasserie Le Central and dinner at restaurant Bar Les 4 Chats.
+We have had lunch at Brasserie Le Central and dinner at restaurant Bar Les 4 Chats.
 Brasserie The Central is located opposite of the harbor and fish market and definitely the place to be for fish lovers.
 Luckily for me, as a non-fish-lover, they had some meat options on the menu too!
 Although I have had a good meal, I would certainly recommend this to only fish and seafood lovers.

 Ready to taste some French wines?
 Visit Les Etiquettes, a lovely small wine bar in the shopping street of Trouville.
-It only offers a couple of seats and they lovely (friendly) couple who own the bar, are service lots of different choices of wines and food.
+It only offers a couple of seats and them lovely (friendly) couple who own the bar, are service lots of different choices of wines and food.

 Sorry for any mistakes!